stefan-it/hmTEAMS/README.md

 ![hmTEAMS Overview](hmteams_overview.svg)

+# Results

+We perform experiments on various historic NER datasets, such as HIPE-2022 or ICDAR Europeana.
+All results incl. hyper-parameters can be found [here](bench/README).

 # Changelog

+* 06.08.2023: Evaluation on various historic NER datasets are compledted.
+Results can be found [here](bench/README).
 * 01.08.2023: hmTEAMS organization can be found on the [Model Hub](https://huggingface.co/hmteams).
               More information of how to access trained hmTEAMS models are coming soon.
 * 25.05.2023: Initial version of this repo.